OpenGammaProject/Open-Gamma-Detector/README.md

 # Open Scintillation Counter

+## !Note: This repo is still very much work in progress.
+I am currently working on finishing this project.

 Open hardware for a simple all-in-one scintillation counter design using a popular NaI(Tl) scintillation crystal.

 Hardware design has been done in EasyEDA and all the needed files for you to import the project as well as